mario33881/betterSIS/README.md

     dpkg --remove bettersis
     ```

-* Use the Pyinstaller executable
+* Use the PyInstaller executable

-    Download the Pyinstaller executable from the [Github Release page here](https://github.com/mario33881/betterSIS/releases/latest) (its the one called "bsis" with no file extension)
+    Download the PyInstaller executable from the [Github Release page here](https://github.com/mario33881/betterSIS/releases/latest) (its the one called "bsis" with no file extension)

     You can start the shell by executing the file:
     ```